 Understanding Sole Custody

 Child custody matters are among the most emotionally fraught issues in divorce.
 While most custody cases result in joint custody, in some instances, sole custody is awarded, based on the child’s needs and safety.
-Backed with decades of experience, S. Roger Rombro, Kelly A. Tufts, and Melinda A. Manley at Rombo & Associates in Manhattan Beach, CA, can represent you in these difficult circumstances.
+Backed with decades of experience, S. Roger Rombro and Melinda A. Manley at Rombo & Associates in Manhattan Beach, CA, can represent you in these difficult circumstances.
 Call (310) 545-1900 or use our online form to learn more about how our legal team can help.

 Sole Legal vs. Physical Custody

 A parent with sole custody of a child has exclusive legal and physical custody rights regarding that child.
 In sole legal custody, the parent has the right and responsibility to make major decisions concerning all matters relating to the child's well-being, such as medical care, education, and their moral and emotional upbringing.
 On the other hand, sole physical custody is when a child lives with one parent.
 The other parent, the noncustodial parent, is typically granted a reasonable visitation schedule, except for instances when the court determines that visitations are not in the best interests of the child.